Overview

 - Approval evidence for OTA release metadata.

-The Production Release-Signing Authority is the target authority for production image and release artifact signing.
-This authority is intended to be responsible for:- Production image signing.
+The Production Release-Signing Authority is the authority for production image and release artifact signing.
+This authority is responsible for:- Production image signing.

 - OTA payload signing.